 Retention of Personal Data

 We operate a data retention and disposal scheme based on legal and operational requirements; let’s be honest here, we get rid of stuff because we need the storage space for costumes and props… Data is disposed of securely when it is no longer required for processing purposes.
-The retention scheme is available on the council website.

 Changes to the Privacy Statement